apmcleod/MV2H/README.md

 2. Convert that text-based format into the MV2H format:
 `java -cp bin mv2h.tools.Converter -x <gt_xml.txt >gt_converted.txt`
-Input and output files can also be specified with -i FILE and -o FILE.
+Input and output files can also be specified with `-i FILE` and `-o FILE`.

 3. Evaluate with alignment using the `-a` flag:
 `java -cp bin mv2h.Main -g gt_converted.txt -t trans_converted.txt -a`